Danielhp95/IGGI-2018-Workshop-Unity-Self-Play-RL/issue.md

 - Agent trains against a varied set of opponents.
 Avoiding overfitting to its own strategy and becoming more resilient to different strategies and levels of play.
 We hypothesize that this will prevent overfitting to a single playstyle, making an AI that can more easily adapt to different players.
 - It becomes easy to monitor if the latest version of the agent can defeat previous (and random) versions of itself.
 If the training only consists of matches between the latest version of the algorithm and itself, we are not monitoring performance against other possible opponents.
 Meaning that an increase in overall model performance may be due to overfitting against the agent’s latest strategy.

+**Things to Consider:**
+-
+- With the above storage consideration in mind, if we store a set number of historical policies, say `n`, then there will be an issue that our value of `𝛿` will only matter up until we have stored `n` policies, after which the sample will only come from some proportion the last `n` policies.
+This will lead to a shifting window of historical policies, rather than a window which scales as time goes on.
+To avoid this we will have to start pruning policies more intelligently and having a more sparse policy history as time goes on.
+However we don't currently know how to achieve this.

 ### Code contribution
 We have a few proposed solutions for the architecture for self-play, two of which involve creating a new brain type.
 The reason the brain needs to be modified is because we need a way of distinguishing between brains which sample from the history of the policy and represent opponents to the learning brain.
 The advantage of introducing new brain types as we see it is that it might make things nicer in the unity UI when just adding a brain and having it be of the self-play type.